hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 function, the type checker issues a diagnostic containing the text from the first attribute value.
 The optional `int`-typed second attribute value (in this case, 7) indicates a *sample rate*.
 Assuming the program will still execute, every 1/sample-rate calls (as in, 1/7) to that function will be diagnosed at runtime.

+## __DynamicallyCallable

+Allows a function or method to be called dynamically, based on a string of its name.
+HHVM will warn on error (depending on configuration) on dynamic calls to functions or methods without this attribute.

+## __DynamicallyConstructible

+Allows this class to be instantiated dynamically, based on a string of its name.
+HHVM will warn on error (depending on configuration) on dynamic instantiations of classes without this attribute.

+## __Enforceable

+Ensure that a type is enforceable.
+Enforceable types can be used with `is` and `as`.
+This forbids usage of function types and erased (not reified) generica.

+## __Explicit

+Requires callers to explicitly specify the value for a generic type.
+Normally Hack allows generics to be inferred at the call site.

 ## __EntryPoint